ibireme/yyjson/doc/BuildAndTest.md

 ● **YYJSON_DISABLE_FAST_FP_CONV**<br/>
 Define as 1 to disable the fast floating-point number conversion in yyjson, and use libc's `strtod/snprintf` instead.<br/>
-This will reduce binary size by about 30%, but significantly slow down floating-point reading and writing speed.<br/>
+This will reduce binary size by about 30%, but significantly slow down the floating-point read/write speed.<br/>
 It is recommended when you don't need to deal with JSON that contains a lot of floating point numbers.

 ● **YYJSON_DISABLE_NON_STANDARD**<br/>
 Define as 1 to disable non-standard JSON support at compile-time:

-- Reading and writing inf/nan literal, such as 'NaN', '-Infinity'.
+- Reading and writing inf/nan literal, such as `NaN`, `-Infinity`.
 - Single line and multiple line comments.
 - Single trailing comma at the end of an object or array.
 - Invalid unicode in string value.